 The 10-second takeaway

-For the quarter ended March 31 (Q1), Qlik Technologies beat slightly on revenues and exceeded expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Qlik Technologies beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew significantly and GAAP loss per share expanded.
+Compared to the prior-year quarter, revenue increased significantly and GAAP earnings per share didn't change.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.25.
 The 19 earnings estimates compiled by S&P Capital IQ anticipated $0.23 per share.
 GAAP EPS of $0.15 were the same as the prior-year quarter.